 3. It’s uncertain whether or not the official name of the painting is correct

-Even though the title of the work refers to the fact that the woman is frying eggs, it’s not exactly sure whether or not this is what’s actually happening.
+Even though the title of the work refers to the fact that the woman is frying eggs, it’s not exactly sure whether or not this is what’s happening.

 This also means that there are some alternative names for this painting such as “Old Woman Cooking Eggs” or “Old Woman Poaching Eggs.”